viking-sudo-rm/jekyll-lambda/_posts/2018-1-11-Translation of the Saga of Mary.md

 ## Remarks ##

-The passage describes a miraculous event in which a statue of Mary struck by lightning does not burn.
+The passage describes a miracle in which a statue of Mary struck by lightning does not burn.
 This event is meant as an allegory for the fate of Christian souls after death: the statue's unburned state represents God's ability to spare mankind from hellfire.
-One interesting thing I noticed is that the word for "likeness" changes genders between the description of the miracle and the final sentence which injects the allegorical interpretation.
+One odd thing I noticed is that the word for "likeness" changes genders between the description of the miracle and the final sentence which injects the allegorical interpretation.
 I can't think of any rhetorical significance that this could have though.